 Where do you start when designing a watch?
 The dial?
 A distinctive case shape?
 An “homage” to a vintage rarity?
 All of these things, yes, but who on earth starts making a movement first, with no idea how the final watch will look?

 We’ll tell you who: a university professor and high-end watch industry veteran – the co-founders of Zeitwinkel.
 When Ivica “Maks” Maksimovic and Peter Nikolaus first got together with the intention of creating watches honouring “the purest traditions of Swiss watch manufacturing”, they started with the movement, diligently sourcing components for their in-house design from trusted partners dotted throughout the Jura mountains, rather than hubristically going it alone.
-As Peter pointed out in an interview back in 2014: “We can make a wheel – but then we’d have to throw it out and go buy one that would actually work in our watches.”
+As Peter points out: “We have the capabilities to manufacture a movement – so we concentrate on what we know best, and bring together movements with components that have 100% provenance in Switzerland.”

 In a world where origins are either lost in the shadows of time or are blurred with smoke and mirrors, this transparency is refreshing, as are the watches themselves.
 Not only that, for such an authentically conceived Swiss-crafted watch powered by an in-house movement with such out-and-out character, the value proposition is almost unbelievable.
 Maks and Peter share a deep personal conviction that their discerning buyers deserve nothing less than the very best and they have the duty to bring it to the market for them, shunning all the usual marketing brouhaha.